MUSIC IN THE THERESIENSTADT CONCENTRATION CAMP eLEARNING

 DETAILS

-The centerpiece of Music in the Theresienstadt Concentration Camp is the new recording of the work Die Weise von Liebe und Tod by the cornet Christoph Rilke by the JCOM.
+The centerpiece of Music in the Theresienstadt Concentration Camp is the JCOM's new recording of the work "Die Weise von Liebe und Tod" (The Lay of Love and Death) by the cornet Christoph Rilke.
 The Czech-Jewish composer Viktor Ullmann wrote the work in Theresienstadt, where he was interned from 1942 to 1944.
-The particularly complex recording, which can be experienced as a 360° video, was recorded in several steps: the music was recorded in the studio, then musicians and speakers (Sabin Tambrea) traveled to Theresienstadt to film, in which musicians play Ullmann's music in different rooms.
-Online, users have the opportunity to take over the camera direction for the music themselves: they can switch freely between the individual image tracks.
+This particularly elaborate recording, which can be experienced as a 360° video, was recorded in several stages: the music was recorded in the studio, then musicians and narrator (Sabin Tambrea) traveled to Theresienstadt for filming, where musicians play Ullmann's music in various rooms.
+Online, users have the opportunity to take over the camera direction of the music themselves, freely switching between the individual image tracks.